karimtito/Median_SDP/README.md

+# Median_SDP\
-# Median_SDP '\n' Python implemenation of Median SDP algorithm
+Python implemenation of Median SDP algorithm, as described in the article https://arxiv.org/abs/1902.01998